cBioPortal/datahub-study-curation-tools/gene-table-update/README.md

 # Introduction
-This folder includes all the scripts needed to, for each new release:
+This folder includes all the scripts needed for each new release to:
 - generate `gene_info.txt` (input file for importer) to build gene tables in seedDB.
 - update exisitng data files accordingly
 - Analyze gene loss in msigDB gene sets